 Our previous update can be found on our most recent article on the matter: Access to Hagg Wood.

 There is a due process to follow which could take at least two years to complete in circumstances where an objection is made in respect of any particular DMMO.
 Please use the following link to access the City of York Council DMMO Process document (PDF file).

 Further information about DMMOs and other aspects of the legal process can be found at http://www.york.gov.uk/definitivemap.

 In addition, all the notices for ongoing DMMO cases can be found at http://www.york.gov.uk/prownotices

 Contact at City of York Council

-If you would like to find out more about any aspect of public rights of ways and/or DMMOs you can contact Russell Varley, Definitive Map Officer, on 01904 553691 or email@example.com or write to West Offices, Station Rise, York, YO1 6GA.
+If you would like to find out more about any aspect of public rights of ways and/or DMMOs you can contact the Definitive Map Team (Russell Varley and Lauren Grindley) by emailing them on firstname.lastname@example.org.
+Alternatively you can call City of York Council on 01904 551550 and asked to be put through to them or write to them at City of York Council, West Offices, Station Rise, York, YO1 6GA.